sohaibqasem/linux-create-cxx-project/README.md

 # linux-create-cxx-project
-easy to use shell script to create c++ project with all configrations
+easy to use shell script using cmake to create c++ project

 Create c++ project  works on Linux.
 If something doesn’t work, please file an issue.
 If you have questions or need help, please ask

+## Main fetures
+ * Complie whatever you have written
+ * Import static libraries to your project
+ * Import shared libraries to your project

 ## Getting Started